jansmolders86/mediacenterjs/README.md

 If you want your app to show up in the dashboard, all you need to do is add a tile.png to your public folder.
 This will alert MCJS that you want your app to be accessible from the dashboard, and it will automatically add it.
 You can make a background app that hooks on a existing app without having it showing up in the dashboard simply by not adding the tile.

+__route.js__

+You can extend the basic routing table with your own custom routes by adding them in this file.
+The syntax of the route file is as follows:

+	module.exports = function(obj, name) {
+		for (var key in obj) {
+			switch (key) {
+				case 'routinghook':
+				method = 'get';
+				path = '/' + name + '/url';
+				break;
+			}
+		}
+	}

+Even if you are only adding a single addition to the routing table please use this syntax.
+*The 'Case' is the hook string you use in your index.js file.
+For instance:
+	exports.routinghook = function(req, res, next){

+* The method is can be GET, POST or PUT
+* The path is the url.
+The variable 'name' will be replaced by your app name.
+You can add this to avoid collisions with other apps.

 __Bulding an App__

 There are thousands of usefull node libraries you can use to build your app.
 Simply install the module you want with NPM and start using it.